nuvomo/Simple-AVIF-WebP-Converter/README.md

 == Upgrade Notice ==

-= 4.6 =
+= 4.7 =
-This version includes updates for WordPress 6.5 compatibility and addresses several coding standard warnings.
-Updating is recommended.
+This version includes a critical fix for compatibility with modern themes using lazy-loading.
+If you have experienced issues with images not displaying, this update is highly recommended.